daattali/beautiful-jekyll/README.md

 #### Page types

-- To write a blog post, place a file in the `_posts` folder and assign `layout: post` in the YAML front matter.
+- **post** - To write a blog post, place a file in the `_posts` folder and assign `layout: post` in the YAML front matter.
 Look at the existing blog post files to see the YAML parameters that blog posts can use.
-- To add a non-blog page, place it in the root directory and assign `layout: page` in the YAML front matter.
+- **page** - To add a non-blog page, place it in the root directory and assign `layout: page` in the YAML front matter.
 Look at `aboutme.md` and `index.html` as examples.
-- To add a random page with minimal styling (ie. without the bulky navigation bar and footer), assign `layout: minimal`.
+- **minimal** - To add a random page with minimal styling (ie. without the bulky navigation bar and footer), assign `layout: minimal`.
 - To write your own HTML page and completely bypass the Jekyll engine, simply omit the YAML front matter.

 #### YAML front matter parameters